Who is Jesus?

-In the Bible, each of the four Gospels of Matthew, Mark, Luke and John, point towards God interacting with us.
+In the Bible, each of the four Gospels of Matthew, Mark, Luke, and John point toward God interacting with us.
 They reveal a Jesus who came to bring a new dynamic kind of life that brought with it intimacy and peace with God through having our sins forgiven and receiving a transformed heart and soul.

 The resurrection of Jesus

-The death and resurrection of Jesus, when he rose to heaven from the grave, sum up the most important moments in the Gospels as it allows people to come to terms with their own sin, God’s love for them and to seek his forgiveness, trust in him and understand what it means to believe in him and follow him.
-It is not an easy step to take; to admit that you have sinned, to realise that Jesus was crucified for your sin and to seek his forgiveness is possibly one of the most difficult steps you will ever take, but it is undoubtedly the most important one which leads to a new and transformed life.
-For those who do take this step of faith they find and sense the power of God at work in their lives and are never the same again.
+The death and resurrection of Jesus, when he rose to heaven from the grave, sum up the most important moments in the Gospels.
+It allows people to come to terms with their own sin, God’s love for them, and to seek his forgiveness, trust in him, and understand what it means to believe in and follow him.
+It is not an easy step to take; to admit that you have sinned, to realise that Jesus was crucified for your sin and to seek his forgiveness is possibly one of the most difficult steps you will ever take.
+But it is undoubtedly the most important one, which leads to a new and transformed life.
+Those who do take this step of faith find and sense the power of God at work in their lives and are never the same again.

 One of the most dramatic stories in the New Testament is found at the end of Luke’s Gospel.
-It tells of two of Jesus' first followers who were devastated by his death.
+It tells of two of Jesus's first followers, who were devastated by his death.

-As they walked home on Easter Sunday afternoon Jesus walked along side them but they did not recognise him.
-In the course of their conversation Jesus explained who he was and introduced them to the Old Testament stories which pointed towards the significance of his own life.
-At the end of the story when they finally realise who he is and recognise him, they say they sum up their own experience by saying: "did not our hearts burn within us, when he talked to us."
+As they walked home on Easter Sunday afternoon, Jesus walked alongside them, but they did not recognise him.
+In the course of their conversation, Jesus explained who he was and introduced them to the Old Testament stories which pointed towards the significance of his own life.
+At the end of the story, when they finally realise who he is and recognise him, they sum up their own experience by saying: "did not our hearts burn within us, when he talked to us."

 Find out more